makilian/textvex/README.md

 # TextVex

-TextVex is a Python script that allows you to search your iMessage history for specific concepts using ChromaDB.
+TextVex is a Python script that allows you to search your iMessage history for specific concepts using vector embeddings via ChromaDB.

 ## Installation